Mexican Ancestry in the U.S.

 Fourth Generation Mexican American

-By this generation the family is deeply rooted in the U.S., and most members are fully integrated into American society.
-While many of the Mexican traditions taught by the first generation may have faded, some key cultural elements often persist.
-One of the most prominent of these is the emphasis on strong family values.
+By this time the family is fully integrated into American society.
+While some Mexican traditions may have faded, the emphasis on strong family values persists.

 Mexican-Americans are the minority-majority and the backbone of America.